Getting Started on GitHub¶

 We believe that contribution is collaboration and therefore emphasize communication throughout the open source process.
 We rely heavily on GitHub’s social coding tools to allow us to do this.

 The first step is to fork the repository into your own account.
 This will create a copy of the codebase that you can edit and write to.
 Do so by clicking the “fork” button in the upper right corner of the Yellowbrick GitHub page.

 Once forked, use the following steps to get your development environment set up on your computer:

 After clicking the fork button, you should be redirected to the GitHub page of the repository in your user account.
 You can then clone a copy of the code to your local machine.:

 $ git clone https://github.com/[YOURUSERNAME]/yellowbrick $ cd yellowbrick

 Yellowbrick’s dependencies are in the

 requirements.txtdocument at the root of the repository.
-Open this file and uncomment the dependencies that are for development only.
-Then install the dependencies with
+Open this file and uncomment any dependencies marked as for development only.
+Then install the package in editable mode:

 Note that there may be other dependencies required for development and testing; you can simply install them with

 pip.
 For example to install the additional dependencies for building the documentation or to run the test suite, use the